Health programme in Myanmar

 This project in Central Myanmar (Natmauk and Yaenanchaung) is being implemented in partnership with the international charity Terre des Hommes Italy to improve the technical skills of midwives and auxiliary midwives.
 This includes the provision of antenatal care, delivery and post-natal care, and referral of complicated pregnancy cases.

-In addition, a volunteer specialized in public health is strengthening the professional competencies essential for health care management at the Township Health Department level.
+In addition, a volunteer with a specialism in public health is strengthening the professional competencies essential for healthcare management at the health department level.
 In total 24 healthcare staff, including the township medical officer, station hospital doctor, and public health supervisors have been trained.

 Reforming pre-service midwifery education

 This strengthens the adoption of best practices to meet maternal and child health care, including lactation and family planning at community level.
-Volunteers monitor the use of the skills laboratories and e-libraries and work with staff to facilitate usage to full potential.
-Currently, 5 volunteers are placed at Yangon, Mandalay, PhaAhn, TaungGyi and Kalay midwifery training colleges.
+Volunteers monitor the use of the skills laboratories and e-libraries, making sure stafff are making the most of these facilities.
+Currently, five volunteers are placed at Yangon, Mandalay, PhaAhn, TaungGyi and Kalay midwifery training colleges.

 Reducing Neonatal Mortality - Integrated neonatal nursing care